ColOfAbRiX/aws-tagscheduler/README.md

 ## Basics

-Schedulers are assigned to instances creating tags with specific names and values.
+Schedulers are assigned to instances creating tags with a specific name and value.

 An instance can have multiple independent schedulers.

-On regular intervals _Tag Scheduler_ will scan all available instances, it will execute all the schedulers assigned to each instance and determine the final action to take for that specific instance.
+At regular intervals, _Tag Scheduler_ will scan all available instances, it will execute all the schedulers assigned to each instance and determine the final action to take for that specific instance.

 When executed, each scheduler can have 3 possible actions: